lra2001/igospace/README.md

   - Create a new Python file named app.py
 - Update Python
   - python.exe -m pip install --upgrade pip
-- Install SQLAlchemy
+- Install Dependencies
-  - pip install SQLAlchemy
-  - pip install flask_sqlalchemy, sqlalchemy.orm
+  - pip install Flask Flask-SQLAlchemy psycopg2-binary Flask-Bcrypt python-dotenv
+- Run Application
+  - python app.py

-### Deploy in render
+### Deploy on render
 - Create an account in [render](https://render.com/) and connect to your GitHub account
 - Create a New Workspace
 - Create new service and select Postgres to create the database